Mew

 Frequently Asked Questions

-Some of Mew's most popular songs include Comforting Sounds, Am I Wry?
+Mew's most streamed songs include Comforting Sounds, Am I Wry?
 No, Special, The Zookeeper's Boy, Snow Brigade.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.